EU Blue Card (Blaue Karte EU) for Germany

 For Individuals

-• Schengen Mobility: Travel visa-free in the Schengen Area for up to 90 days in 180 days (work restricted to Germany).
+Travel visa-free across the Schengen Zone for up to 90 days within any 180-day period (employment remains restricted to Germany).

-• Extended Absence: Stay outside the EU for up to 12 months without losing the Blue Card, if address and contract remain active.
+Stay outside the EU for up to 12 consecutive months without losing Blue Card status, provided your German address and employment contract remain valid.

 For Employers